 to the right and behind them also small trail heading to the southeast.
 Huts are overgrown and hard to spot when coming from Zeskho, so if you come to the bridge crossing

 to the right bank of the Zeskhura river, you have gone too far and need to return.
-On a way back you will spot these huts easily.
+On the way back you will spot these huts easily.

-and you will have to fight yours way through vegetation.
-There is also recent car path, but it doesnt lead to the pass - if you followed it, you would end up too far to the north.
+and you will have to fight your way through vegetation.
+There is also recent car path, but it doesn't lead to the pass - if you followed it, you would end up too far to the north.

 Eventually, you may find a small stream and follow it to the southeast - if you don't, just keep climbing up in

 its original direction, towards the lowest part of the ridge over you and you will eventually make it to the Lapuri pass at the elevation of 2500m.